Azathothas/Stars/README.md

 - [F1bonacc1/process-compose](https://github.com/F1bonacc1/process-compose) – Process Compose is a simple and flexible scheduler and orchestrator to manage non-containerized applications.
 - [FalconForceTeam/FalconHound](https://github.com/FalconForceTeam/FalconHound) – FalconHound is a blue team multi-tool.
 It allows you to utilize and enhance the power of BloodHound in a more automated fashion.
 It is designed to be used in conjunction with a SIEM or other log aggregation tool.
 - [FalconOpsLLC/udpz](https://github.com/FalconOpsLLC/udpz) – Speedy probe-based UDP service scanner
+- [FiloSottile/age](https://github.com/FiloSottile/age) – A simple, modern and secure encryption tool (and Go library) with small explicit keys, no config options, and UNIX-style composability.
 - [FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) – A simple zero-config tool to make locally trusted development certificates with any names you'd like.
 - [FiloSottile/sunlight](https://github.com/FiloSottile/sunlight) – A Certificate Transparency log implementation and monitoring API designed for scalability, ease of operation, and reduced cost.
 - [Finatext/lapper](https://github.com/Finatext/lapper) – Lapper is a wrapper programs for Container running on Lambda.
 (Beta)